x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

       ![Sample output of Test-HybridConnectivity](../media/test-hybridconnectivity-results.png)

-2. To allow installation of the Hybrid Agent and perform mailbox migrations to and from your Office 365 tenant, enable the Mailbox Replication service (MRS) proxy on the EWS virtual directory by running the following command:
+2. To allow installation of the Hybrid Agent and perform mailbox migrations to and from your Office 365 organization, enable the Mailbox Replication service (MRS) proxy on the EWS virtual directory by running the following command:

    ```PowerShell
    Set-WebServicesVirtualDirectory -Identity "EWS (Default Web Site)" -MRSProxyEnabled $true